Tom-Tee/mad-events/README.md

 2. I then worked on how I was going to integrate the application to take user input/take from the database with a central controller, views and a router.

-3. I split the controllers up in to seperate parts relating to the models and ran the application a few times and tried squashing any string validation bugs.
+3. I split the controllers up in to seperate parts relating to the models and ran the application a few times and tried squashing any validation bugs.

 4. I refined the process and added more tests and data to the database.